HOW TO USE

-If you have any questions regarding application, please call 800-767-4667 Monday through Friday
+- If you have any questions regarding application, please call 800-767-4667 Monday through Friday or visit famowood.com.

 Step 3.
 POUR

-Note: If temperature is above 70 °F/21 °C, working time decreases.
+Note: If temperature is above 70 °F, working time decreases.
 Spread the mixture over the area

-with a plastic spreader, plastic squeegee, or brush.
+with a plastic spreader, plastic squeegee, notched trowel or brush.
 If coating a large surface such as tables, bar tops, etc.,

 a notched squeegee or trowel works well (see Large Area Applications – below).

-Pour mixture onto surface and spread evenly using a combing action in one direction over entire surface.
+Pour mixture on surface and spread evenly using a combing action in one direction over entire surface.